What is AI and How Can Law Firms Use it?

 Let’s explore what AI is and how lawyer AI can help your firm thrive.

-How can lawyers use AI in law firms?
+Ways to use AI in law firms

 The legal industry currently uses AI in many aspects of its work.
 AI in law firms may not be explicitly noticeable—but it helps lawyers and paralegals do their jobs better.